ros-navigation/docs.nav2.org/docs/tutorials/docs/navigation2_with_keepout_filter.md

 Since filter mask image was created as a copy of main map, other fields of YAML-file do not need to be changed.
 Save `depot_keepout.yaml` and new filter mask is ready to use.

-#### NOTE
+!!! note

     World map itself and filter mask could have different sizes, origin and resolution which might be useful e.g. for cases when filter mask is covering smaller areas on maps or when one filter mask is used repeatedly many times (like annotating a keepout zone for same shape rooms in the hotel).
 For this case, you need to correct `resolution` and `origin` fields in YAML as well so that the filter mask is correctly laid on top of the original map.

-#### NOTE
+!!! note

     Another important note is that since Costmap2D does not support orientation, the last third “yaw” component of the `origin` vector should be equal to zero.
 For example: `origin: [1.25, -5.18, 0.0]`.

 ### 2. Configure Costmap Filter Info Publisher Server